The No Endmarker Theorem for One-Way Probabilistic Pushdown Automata: From Endmarker 1ppda's to No-Endmarker 1ppda's

 \subsection{Removing the Left Endmarker}

 We begin with removing the left endmarker $\cent$ from the 1ppda's input tape.
 What we need here is to construct a 1ppda without $\cent$, which simulates a given endmarker 1ppda.
 If we had made the first set of moves ``$\lambda$-moves'', then we could have easily simulated the given machine.
-By our definition, however, any 1ppda cannot start with a $\lambda$-move in order to simulate the machine with $\cent$.
+By our definition of 1ppda's, however, any 1ppda cannot start with a $\lambda$-move in order to simulate the machine with $\cent$.

-For clarity, we call by a \emph{no-left-endmarker 1ppda} any 1ppda whose input tape uses only the right endmarker and a tape head starts at the leftmost symbol, instead of $\cent$, written on the input tape.
-In particular, when the input is $\lambda$, the left-most symbol becomes $\dollar$.
+For clarity, we call by a \emph{no-left-endmarker 1ppda} any 1ppda whose input tape uses only the right endmarker $\dollar$ and a tape head starts at the leftmost symbol, instead of $\cent$, written on the input tape.
+As a special case, when the input is $\lambda$, the leftmost symbol becomes $\dollar$.
+Fig.~\ref{fig:no-left-endmarker} illustrates the difference between an endmarker 1ppda and a no-left-endmarker 1ppda.

-\begin{lemma} Let $M$ be any $n$-state 1ppda with stack alphabet size $m$.
-There is a 1ppda $N$ that uses no left endmarker, has at most $2n$ states and at most $(n+1)m$ stack alphabet size, and is error-equivalent to $M$. \end{lemma}
+\begin{lemma} Let $M$ denote any $n$-state endmarker 1ppda with stack alphabet size $m$ and push size $e$ over input alphabet $\Sigma$.
+There is a 1ppda $N$ that uses no left endmarker, has $2n+1$ states, $(|\Sigma|+1)m$ stack alphabet size, and the same push size $e$, and is error-equivalent to $M$.
+In the case of $|\Sigma|\leq n$, for example, $N$'s stack alphabet size is upper-bounded by $(n+1)m$. \end{lemma}

 To obtain a precise stack-state complexity of transformation in Lemma \ref{remove-left}, we provide an explicit construction of the desired machine.
 A basic idea of the construction of $N$ is to remember the leftmost input symbol while the target machine $M$ reads $\cent$ and makes a (possible) series of $\lambda$-moves.